 Underscoring the country’s interest in, and sizeable market for, crypto, the Gate.io exchange held a blockchain expo in Istanbul during October.
 Among the speakers was politician Aziz Akgül.

 What crypto’s future looks like in large part depends on how the government regulates the industry.
 On one hand, regulation could be a boon.
 Globally, regulators are struggling to keep up with the rapidly developing crypto sector.
 On the other hand, if regulators either use a heavy hand or simply get the legislation wrong because they don’t understand the market and how it works, crypto’s development in Turkey could be hindered.

-Currently, the president is taking a relatively benign approach, offering advice and suggesting that he wants Turkey to become a producer (rather than a consumer) in the digital assets world, although what this looks like is unclear.
+The president initially took a relatively benign approach, offering advice and suggesting that he wanted Turkey to become a producer (rather than a consumer) in the digital assets world, although what this looks like is unclear.
 In May, however, under a presidential decree, the authorities tightened anti-money laundering (AML) regulations, adding cryptocurrency trading platforms to the list of firms covered.